 The original House version of the bill included a plan to gradually increase the federal minimum wage to $15/hour.
 This minimum wage provision was stripped from the Senate version after the Senate parliamentarian ruled that the minimum wage provision did not conform to the budget reconciliation rules.

-Additional detail, especially on tax-related changes, is found below.
+Additional detail about the American Rescue Plan Act, particularly on tax-related changes, is found below.

 Measures Primarily Impacting Individuals